-My name is Brian Goldstein and I am Licensed Marriage and Family Therapist (#115778) I received my Bachelor of Arts in Psychology from Chapman University in Orange, CA and completed my Master of the Arts degree in Clinical Psychology with and emphasis in marriage and family therapy at Pepperdine University in Malibu, CA. I am interested in many aspects of the psychology field including clinical practice and research.
-My graduate research primarily focused on the investigation the impact of trauma on borderline personality disorder.
-Prior to my position at Mainstay Recovery, I completed my graduate training at Airport Marina Counseling Services in Los Angeles, CA, where I worked with a wide range of clients in a community mental health setting.
-After this, I worked as a Primary Therapist at Mainstay Recovery, which is an OP/IOP chemical dependence treatment facility in Costa Mesa, CA. After this I worked with Center for Discovery in Newport Beach, where I was a primary therapist and worked with both adolescents and adults who struggled with eating disorders and primary mental health.
-My most current position is with Sustain Recovery Services, where I work as a primary individual therapist and EMDR (Eye Movement Desensitization Reprocessing) trauma therapist.
+Brian Goldstein is a Licensed Marriage and Family Therapist (#115778).
+He received his Bachelor of Arts in Psychology from Chapman University in Orange, CA, and completed a Master of Arts in Clinical Psychology with an emphasis in marriage and family therapy at Pepperdine University in Malibu, CA. Brian is interested in many aspects of psychology including clinical practice and research.
+Brian’s graduate research was primarily focused on the investigation of the impact of trauma on those with borderline personality disorder.
+Prior to his position at Mainstay Recovery, Brian completed graduate training at Airport Marina Counseling Services in Los Angeles, CA, where he worked with a wide range of clients in a community mental health setting.
+Brian worked as a Primary Therapist at Mainstay Recovery, an OP/IOP chemical dependence treatment facility in Costa Mesa, CA, as well as with the Center for Discovery in Newport Beach, where he was a primary therapist and worked with both adolescents and adults who struggled with eating disorders and primary mental health.
+His most recent position is with Sustain Recovery Services, where he works primarily as an individual therapist and EMDR (Eye Movement Desensitization Reprocessing) trauma therapist.

-Having worked in residential, outpatient, and private practice settings, has given me a unique ability to offer support, compassion, valuable experience and a healthy relationship where a client can heal and grow in a way that is personalized to them.
-The focus of my work is providing therapeutic services to adolescent and adult individuals who struggle in areas including addiction, life transitions, anxiety, depression and trauma.
-I am incredibly passionate about helping clients discover new things about themselves and move towards their most authentic life.
+Having worked in residential, outpatient, and private practice settings, Brian has a unique ability to offer support, compassion, valuable experience, and a healthy relationship where a client can heal and grow in a way that is personalized to them.
+The focus of his work is providing therapeutic services to adolescent and adult individuals who struggle in areas including addiction, life transitions, anxiety, depression, and trauma.
+Brian is incredibly passionate about helping clients discover new things about themselves and move towards their most authentic life.

-I am incredibly passionate about helping clients discover new things about themselves and move towards their most authentic life.
-My approach is empathic, attentive, and thoughtful.
-I focus on creating a safe space by establishing mutual respect and trust.
-My comes from an attachment-based using an integrative approach consisting dynamic psychotherapy, mindfulness, relational approaches, EMDR and sensorimotor psychotherapy.
+Brian is incredibly passionate about helping clients discover new things about themselves and move towards their most authentic life.
+His approach is empathic, attentive, and thoughtful.
+Brian has a focus on creating a safe space by establishing mutual respect and trust.
+He comes from an attachment-based, integrative approach consisting of dynamic psychotherapy, mindfulness, relational approaches, EMDR, and sensorimotor psychotherapy.

-Dr. Yvonne McSkimming is a top-performing executive with over 35 years experience in the social service industry.
-Yvonne has been credited with combining implementation, oversight and business development expertise constructing programming, recognized as exceptional in the highly competitive social service market.
-With a PhD in Social Science (focused on social media, addiction and mental health for youth) and a Master’s degree in Leadership / Psychology, Yvonne blends her diverse skill set to provide strong expertise in clinical counseling, group/seminar work, collaborative planning, strategic / risk management, policy / program development, outcome / evaluation management, staff recruitment / retention, network development and quality improvement.
-Dr. McSkimming has been nominated for a Women of Distinction Award and been awarded a Women in Spotlight Award for her contribution to the social service industry.
-Dr. McSkimming is working with Sustain Recovery as the Chief Clinical Officer providing direction and support for all therapeutic / clinical services.
+Dr. Yvonne McSkimming is a top-performing executive with over 35 years of experience in the social service industry.
+Yvonne has been credited with combining implementation, oversight, and business development expertise constructing programming, recognized as exceptional in the highly competitive social service market.
+With a Ph.D. in Social Science (focused on social media, addiction, and mental health for youth) and a Master’s degree in Leadership / Psychology.

 Chief Operating Officer / Co-Founder